Privacy and Cookies Policy

 4.2 Blocking all cookies will have a negative impact upon the usability of many websites.

-4.3 If you block cookies, you will not be able to use all the features on our website.
+4.3 If Customers or End Users block cookies, they will not be able to use all the features on our website.

 5.2 Deleting cookies will have a negative impact on the usability of many websites.

-1.2 We are a registered company in New Zealand with company registration number 4429222.
+1.2 We are a company registered in New Zealand with company registration number 4429222.

-1.3 Our registered postal address is PO Box 12018, Penrose, Auckland 1642, New Zealand.
+1.4 Our registered postal address is PO Box 12433, Penrose, Auckland 1642, New Zealand.
 End user should contact the Customer (the organisation through which information is uploaded/ provided on FileInvite platform.